-Unsung Hero 2017 Denise Larrad on continuing her mission
+Unsung Hero Denise Larrad on continuing her mission

 At the end of the day I may facilitate this, but it's the people in the groups who come out to join me every week that really makes me happy.

-Check back in throughout March as BBC Get Inspired looks women in grassroots sport every Thursday
+Check back in to BBC Get Inspired through March as we focus on women in grassroots sport every Thursday.